dividedbyzeroco/warp-server/rest.md

 ### Deleting Objects

-To delete an Object for a specific model, execute a DELETE request to:
+To delete an Object for a specific class, execute a DELETE request to:

 `/classes/{CLASS_NAME}/{ID}`